📕 🤖 🔑 Managed Identities: A Practical Guide to Eliminating Secrets - from GitGuardian & CyberArk

 Hybrid and multicloud environments add another layer of chaos, each cloud provider playing by its own rulebook.

+The result?
 Fragmented visibility, misconfigurations and attack surfaces that expand faster than security teams can patch them.

 Background

-Before delving deeper into workload identity security, it's crucial to understand Non-Human Identities (NHIs)
+Before delving deeper into workload identity security, it's crucial to understand Non-Human Identities (NHIs).

 NHIs are digital entities like service accounts, API keys, and OAuth tokens that authenticate and authorize machines, applications, and automated processes within IT infrastructures.